C7C8/cs3516-rdtp/README.txt

 checksum function for error detection that zlib helpfully provides.

 Ultimately, due to time concerns, the optional GBN protocol was not implemented.
-However, I have written a seemingly flawless implementation of RDT 3.0, to the point that it can handle 1,000,000 packets with 0.9 probability for all network attributes.
+However, I have written a seemingly robust implementation of RDT 3.0, to the point that it can handle 1,000,000 packets with 0.9 probability for all network attributes.

 Since the output of the program for 50,000 packets is extensive, I've provided the required output